riosengineer/Bicepify/bicep-examples/imports-exports/README.md

 ## Introduction

-The import and export feature in Bicep allows you to resuse commonly used variables.
-Exports allows you to define variables to be exported for use elsewhere in other templates.
-Imports let you pull in variables pre-defined elsewhere, so you don’t have to duplicate code.
+The import and export feature in Bicep allows you to resuse commonly used variables and types.
+Exports allow you to define variables to be imported for use elsewhere in other templates.
+Imports let you pull in variables pre-defined elsewhere, so you don’t have to duplicate the same code values in every bicep file.

 Instead of repeatedly typing your variable value in every new Bicep file for example, `var budgetAlertEmail = 'dan@rios.engineer'` you can store this value centrally and import it into your template instead.